YujiSODE/txtCell/README.md

   `[_current cell=8:009900000]`
   `[_current cell=9:009900000]`
   A cell with value of 9 means that it has lasted for 9 or more steps.
+  A cell with value 0 in additional map will be 0 if additional is available.